 No one has seen or heard from the Cylons in over forty years.

 On a remote space station, created with the sole purpose of meeting with the Cylons once every year, a man was slowly nodding off to sleep.
-Suddenly, the doors opened and two metallic Cylons walked in, flanking the doorway.
+Suddenly, the doors opened, and two metallic Cylons walked in, flanking the doorway.
 The man froze in his chair.
-This was something that had never happened before.
+This was something that had never happened.

 "Are you alive?"
 Six asked.

 The man felt confused.
-A very strange question to ask at such moment, but then he thought about it, and came to the conclusion that it didn't really matter.
+A strange question to ask at such a moment, but then he thought about it and came to the conclusion that it didn't matter.
 He knew he was going to die today.

 And he didn't much care either.
 "Lady, I haven't felt alive in twenty years!"

-Six was slightly taken aback by the man's brusque reply, "Why not?"
+Six was slightly taken aback by the man's brief reply, "Why not?"

 "Are you blind?
 Look what I do for a living?
-If I'm not on this frakking station waiting for you to show up, something, year after year, you were never interested in doing, then I'm in some even smaller office, doing the most boring job in the Twelve Colonies.
-My wife left me, and my only daughter hasn't spoken to me in years.
-My only brother, the only man that I could actually talk to, had an accident last year.
-He barely survived and lost both legs.
-And now the only thing he does is to sit at home all day and drink…"
+If I'm not on this frakking space station waiting for you to show up - something, year after year, you were never interested in doing - then I'm in some even smaller office, doing the most boring job in the Twelve Colonies.
+My wife left me, and my only daughter hasn't spoken to me in years!
+My only brother, the only man that I could talk to, had an accident last year.
+He barely survived and lost both legs, and the only thing he now does is to sit at home all day and drink…"

 Six was stunned.
-She didn't think this man would tell her his life story, especially not one as depressing.
-And, apparently, he wasn't about to stop either.
+She didn't think this man would tell her his life story, and especially not one so depressing.
+It also seemed that he wasn't about to stop there.